Who are the best-paid football agents in the world?

 Such figures can draw huge sums of money as a reward for their efforts, with agents taking funds as commission on transfer deals, a percentage of player wages (typically 10%) and, on occasion, third-party ownership.

-Here are five of the representatives who are believed to be among the best paid in the world due to the value of the contracts they are in command of.
+Here are four of the representatives who are believed to be among the best-paid in the world due to the value of the contracts they have negotiated.

 The man who dominates the transfer market in Germany, the Sports360 supremo has a host of top talents on his roster, including Dayot Upamecano, Toni Kroos and Niklas Sule.

 With contracts worth $418m (£307m), it is a tribute to his skills that he has amassed such a standing, despite representing fewer stars than several of his peers.

 Surely the most media-fronting agent in the business, the Dutch-Italian is never far from the front page as he often seeks to whip up a storm surrounding his clients.

 With Paul Pogba, Romelu Lukaku, Zlatan Ibrahimovic and Romelu Lukaku all on his books, his hold on some of the top talent of their generation is clear.

 A larger-than-life personality, his contracts are apparently worth $847m (£621m) in total - slotting him third on the worldwide list for association football agents.

 The co-founder of the ICM Stellar Sports Group used to boast Gareth Bale as his biggest client - and while the Welshman, back at Real Madrid after a middling loan with old club Tottenham, remains a key figure, he may well have been usurped by Jack Grealish now.

 Barnett helped broker a British transfer record to take the England international from Aston Villa to Manchester City during the off-season, in one of his biggest pieces of business for some time.